-QUERY DETAILED STATISTICS: March 2013 data are the most recent data.
-Next release will be on June 26, 2013.
+QUERY DETAILED STATISTICS: March 2016 data are the most recent data.
+The next data release will be on Tuesday, June 28, 2016.
 Export weights for land modes are not available.

 Click here to download the documentation file(PDF)